Agentnumber47/CLISU/README.md

 After venturing into the world of cloud-based streaming, having forsaken the old way, the bugs and limitations of the new way drove me to return to having a locally-owned collection.
 File management was one of the pain points that drove me to try the new way, so in returning to the old I am taking it upon myself to create an alternative that works best for me.

 After spending a couple of months trying to do everything at once (and failing), I scaled the code way back.
 Now that it functions usefully I will slowly add the bells and whistles that I envisioned for it.
 For this first release, all the program does is basically clone a directory (including subdirectories) from one location to another.
 The program will ignore files and subdirectories that begin with '.'
-(Ex. '/sys/path/.file.mp3')
+(Ex. '/sys/path/.file.mp3').
+If the file already exists at the desired sync location, it will ignore it.
+If it exists at a different location, it will default to the one in the master.

 Currently, the program requires no external dependencies, but that will change in future versions.